 One of the lesser-known islands in the US Virgin Islands chain, Water Island features a small residential community of just around 200 people.
 Tourists planning a getaway here are typically doing so for that exact reason: to get away.
 All of the island's notable attractions are beaches, which is quite all right with its visitors; those who want to do some sightseeing can sail over to Charlotte Amalie for a nice cultural experience.

-You'll find a large selection of beaches to choose from on and near the island.
-Snorkeling is an option at some of these beaches, if some of the people in your group are so inclined.
-Just click on the name of each beach to get additional information about that particular location.
+You will discover a large selection of beaches to consider on and near the island.
+Snorkeling is an option at some of the beaches, for visitors who enjoy the underwater scene.
+Click on the beach names for a detailed guide to that particular location.

 Garrison House: Visitors who make their way to Hassel Island will undoubtedly want to explore the ruins.
 However, as there is no supervision on the island, keep in mind that ruins can be dangerous and their is always the hazard of collapse.